 Reticulated Giraffe Characteristics

-The Reticulated Giraffes coat consists of large, polygonal liver-coloured spots outlined by a network of bright white lines.
+The Reticulated Giraffes coat consists of large, polygonal liver-colored spots outlined by a network of bright white lines.
 The blocks may sometimes appear deep red and may also cover the legs.

 Male Reticulated Giraffes reach a towering 18 feet tall and weigh between 2400 and 4250 pounds.
 Female Reticulated Giraffes measure up to 17 feet tall and weigh between 1540 and 2600 pounds.
 A lot of this height and weight is because of the giraffes incredibly long neck, which can be 8 feet in length and can weigh almost 500 pounds.